dendronhq/dendron-site/vault/dendron.topic.notes.cli.md

 Delete a note from a vault.

+### write
+Creates a new note if fname/vault doesn't exist or updates body of existing note

 #### move

 Move a note to another vault, or rename a note within a workspace.